 Fuzzy Match Tool

-Use the Fuzzy Match tool to identify non-identical duplicates of a dataset by specifying match fields and similarity thresholds.
+Use Fuzzy Match to identify non-identical duplicates of a dataset by specifying match fields and similarity thresholds.
 Match Scores only need to fall within the user-specified or default thresholds established in the configuration properties.

 The most effective way to build a fuzzy match is to perform the match process on multiple fields within the input file.
 Each field should be individually configured using either a predefined or custom Match Style, configured through the Fuzzy Match Edit Match Options.